 The Flottweg Decanter separates the fiber and the lupin proteins from each other.
 The liquid phase contains bitter compounds, carbohydrates, sugar and other soluble flavoring materials.

-The solid phase, however, is pumped into another thank.
-There, its pH value is increased to render the proteins soluble.
-From there, the mash is put into another Flottweg Decanter.
-The centrifuge separates insoluble fibers from the solid phase out of the mixture.
-These are later used in the animal feed industry.
+The solid phase is pumped into another tank.
+There, its pH level is raised so that the lupin proteins become soluble.
+Another Decanter centrifuge separates insoluble fibers from the solid phase out of the mixture.
+These are then used in the animal feed industry.

-"We decided on the Flottweg Sedicanter® because it combines the advantages of a disk stack centrifuges with those of a decanter.
-Thanks to its high speed, this machine gets outstanding separation results while simultaneously processing large quantities of solids.
-That gives Flottweg a clear distinguishing feature in the market," says our customer, justifying the purchase decision.
-"Flottweg also offers fast, affordable, competent customer service, who are at our side with support whenever we need it".
+"We decided on the Flottweg Sedicanter® because it combines the advantages of a disk stack centrifuge with those of a decanter.
+Thanks to its high speed, this machine achieves outstanding separation results while simultaneously processing large quantities of solids.
+“Flottweg has a clear USP on the market with this,” said one customer.
+“Flottweg also offers fast, affordable, competent customer service, who are at our side with support whenever we need it.”

 Do you want outstanding results in lupin protein extraction?
 Our advisers will be happy to help you at any time!